metricly/metricly-docs/content/integrations/AWS-Integration/AWS-IAM-Installation.md

 Setting up an AWS integration via IAM Role is a four step process:

-1. Create a new AWS integration in Metricly.
+1. Create a new AWS integration in CloudWisdom.
  - Optionally, define data filters for AWS elements to be included/excluded in CloudWisdomusing tags (key-value pair).
 2. Create a custom in-line policy for Cost Explorer API access.
 3. Create an IAM role in your AWS Console.
-4. Add your IAM Role's ARN to your AWS integration in Metricly.
+4. Add your IAM Role's ARN to your AWS integration in CloudWisdom.

 {{% notice tip %}}
-If you already have an existing IAM role for Metricly but it does not include a policy for Cost Explorer, skip to the last section.
+If you already have an existing IAM role for CloudWisdom but it does not include a policy for Cost Explorer, skip to the last section.
 {{% /notice %}}

-### 1: Create a new AWS integration in Metricly
+### 1: Create a new AWS integration in CloudWisdom
 1. Login to CloudWisdom and select the **Integrations** icon.
 ![integrations-icon](/images/AWS-IAM-Installation/integrations-icon.png)
 2. Select the **Amazon Web Services** card.